Fostidich/Students-And-Companies/README.md

 - [ ] Set up docker for the DB
 - [ ] Set up a single docker image for everything
 - [ ] Add email component for verification code
-- [ ] Write tests
+- [ ] Write unit tests
 - [ ] Switch some Ok routes with Created
 - [ ] Add ON UPDATE CASCADE where needed
-- [ ] Find a way to automatically test REST requests
+- [x] Find a way to automatically test REST requests
+- [ ] Fix that warning when testing
+- [ ] Test migrations scenarios

 ###### C# and JavaScript code written by Francesco Ostidich, Matteo Salari, Francesco Rivitti